 46 In our analysis, we analyzed skill gaps by checking two criteria: If the skill is associated with more than a certain portion, say 70%, of the region's Top 10 job posting occupations, we then mark it as a core industry need (the percentage threshold can change from one skill category to another).
 For a given skill marked as a core industry need, if less than X% of Long Island's current occupations are associated with that particular skill, then it will be marked as a training need.
 The value of X is dependent on the demand of that skill, indicated by job postings.
 This is because, for skills in more demand by the industries, you will need the workforce to be more prepared also.
 For example, in our analysis of general technical skills, X is calculated as 10 percentage points below the respective skill's frequency in job postings.
-So for skills associated with 70% of job postings, they are marked as training needs if less than 60% of the current workforce are associated with 80% of job postings, they are marked as training needs if fewer than 70% of the current workforce are associated with the skills.
-The percentage threshold also changes from one skill category to another.

-information about how each of the recommended training needs apply to specific occupations, see Appendix 3.
+So for skills associated with 70% of job postings, they are marked as training needs if less than 60% of the information about how each of the recommended training needs apply to specific occupations, see Appendix 3.